QualiSystems/devguide_source/_orchestration/8.1.0/common-orchestration-recipes.md

 {% endhighlight %}

-Make sure to add a requirments.txt file that will include the cloudshell-orch-core package to use this example.
+Make sure to add a requirements.txt file that will include the cloudshell-orch-core package to use this example.

 Note the code in the components helper’s method to get the correct Apps from the sandbox and the usage in the App object rather than the name of the App for other methods like _apps_configuration.set_config_param_.